When is a Riesz distribution a complex measure?: Acknowledgments

 \section{Acknowledgments}

 I wish to thank Jacques Faraut for an extremely helpful conversation and correspondence, and in particular for pointing out a gap in my original proof of Theorem~\ref{thm.riesz2} (which used Lemma~\ref{lemma.laplace} only and hence was valid only for the cases $d=1,2$).
-I also wish to thank Michel Lassalle for extremely helpful correspondence concerning Lemma~\ref{lemma.uniqueness}, Muriel Casalis for helpful correspondence and for providing me a copy of \cite{Bonnefoy-Casalis_90}, and Christian Berg for helpful corerspondence concerning Proposition~\ref{prop.A2}.
+I also wish to thank Michel Lassalle for correspondence concerning Lemma~\ref{lemma.uniqueness}, Muriel Casalis for correspondence and for providing me a copy of \cite{Bonnefoy-Casalis_90}, and Christian Berg for correspondence concerning Proposition~\ref{prop.A2}.

 I thank the Institut Henri Poincar\'e -- Centre Emile Borel for hospitality during the programme on Interacting Particle Systems, Statistical Mechanics and Probability Theory (September--December 2008), where this work was almost completed.